darkforest-eth/darkforest-v0.3/README.md

 #### Deploying Contracts Locally

-We use [OpenZeppelin CLI](https://docs.openzeppelin.com/cli/2.8/) to manage the deployment our contracts instead of using Truffle.
+We use [OpenZeppelin CLI](https://docs.openzeppelin.com/cli/2.8/) to manage the deployment of our contracts instead of using Truffle.
 We use it because it works out of the box with OpenZeppelin upgradeable contract system.

 You can easily deploy contract locally by running the local deployment at the project root directory: